johndaudelin/Asteroid-Belt/README.md

 ## Description

-Asteroid Belt is a retro mobile version of the Atari arcade game "Asteroids" that I developed in 2012.
+Asteroid Belt (a retro mobile version of the Atari arcade game "Asteroids") is an Android app I developed in 2012.
 I was able to create and market this fully functional Android game on Amazon and Google Play when I was 13 years old.
 The software I used is a high level mobile game creation system called "App Game Kit" (see "code" section below).

 ## Download/Setup